ifeelsleepy/ifeelsleepy.github.io/README.md

 fit for my project.

-Hector offers key functionalities such as simulating temperature responses to aerosol injections, with variables including SO2 emissions, CO2 levels, and global temperatures.
-This makes it particularly useful for exploring how aerosol levels affect climate. _TODO maybe ill add the col names in bold_
+Hector offers key functionalities such as simulating temperature responses to aerosol injections, with variables including 'SO2 emissions', CO2 levels, and global temperatures.
+This makes it particularly useful for exploring how aerosol levels affect climate.

 I conducted an initial experiment, increasing SO2 levels in 2030 by 1000 times, leading to a drastic drop in temperature to -25°C. Well, that's one way to